yumagia/yumagia.dev/content/projects/2022-gammaengine/index.md

 <hr class="type1">
 <div class="textbox">
-    <b>An engine inspired by id Tech 2 (Quake), which I programmed entirely from the ground-up.
+    <b>A 3D game engine inspired by id Tech 2 (Quake), which I programmed entirely from the ground-up.
 Here are some of the following which I wrote for it:</b>
     <li>Tool which converts lazy meshes of .OBJ format into solid-leaf BSP trees</li>
     <li>Another which bakes map lighting by pathtracing on the solid-leaf trees</li>
     <li>An alternative light baker which uses radiosity-based methods</li>